top of page

 5. TM Registration: If no opposition is filed or if the opposition is unsuccessful, the trademark will be registered and a certificate of registration will be issued to the applicant.

-You can enjoy several advantages by your brand name, logo or tagline, including:
+You can enjoy several advantages by registering your brand name, logo or tagline, including:

 1. Legal protection: Registering a trademark gives the owner exclusive rights to use the trademark in connection with the goods or services for which it is registered.
 This legal protection can help to prevent others from using the same or a similar trademark, which can protect the business from confusion and damage to its reputation.